BoomerangProject/boomerang-wiki/architecture/subsidy_pools.md

 2. Despite the flaws in the intended purpose of the growth pool, we still want a way to incentivize businesses to join Boomerang.
 3. We didn't define how we'd use the seven percent of tokens we reserved for the partnerships pool.

-As a result, we're going to repurpose the growth and partnership pools into a single subsidization pool, which we'll use to subsizide rewards payments and transaction costs over a predetermined period of time for businesses that partner with the Boomerang Foundation.
+As a result, we're going to repurpose the growth and partnership pools into a single subsidization pool, which we'll use to subsidize rewards payments and transaction costs over a predetermined period of time for businesses that partner with the Boomerang Foundation.

 # Partnerships
 Anyone can become a Business user by grabbing the code for the Boomerang SDK, setting it up on a system, and using it to request reviews, manage workers, and distribute rewards, all without any relationship with the Boomerang Foundation.
 However, in order to foster long-term growth, we want some businesses to sign up because we think they'll be good additions to the ecosystem.
 We'll approach these businesses, with the goal of signing a partnership agreements that guarantee usage in exchange for the benefits of the subsidization pool.